-- UKRI-BBSRC ensures that the membership of the panel is diverse and is representative of relevant stakeholders and regions - Everyone involved in the decisionmaking process will receive training in Unconscious Bias to raise awareness of conditions that may impact on their decision-making - UKRI-BBSRC provides briefing to panel members throughout the assessment process about good practice in objective and safeguarding decision making - UKRI-BBSRC ensures that the format, duration and location of the assessment meeting and the venue itself (if face-toface) are conducive to participation by a diverse range of people - Assessment meetings and interviews are structured and managed to ensure that the approach is consistent with appropriately scheduled breaks - Virtual meetings are arranged using an appropriate platform that can be accessed by all panel members (Teams, Zoom) - UKRI-BBSRC provides a geographic spread of meeting locations as much as possible - Where possible, UKRI-BBSRC aims to have at least 35% of the underrepresented gender on its panels - UKRI-BBSRC is committed to enabling participation for people with alternative work patterns, including reduced working hours - Panel members are asked to inform UKRI-BBSRC if they have any additional needs to enable attendance or participation - UKRI-BBSRC provides regular training and guidance on new or revised ways of working, such as webinars, induction training, one-to-one training, Zoom/Teams functionality of the sLoLa call.
-UKRI-BBSRC monitors, analyses and publishes data to better understand the diversity of our applicant and assessor community.
-UKRI-BBSRC is proactive in increasing the diversity of our reviewers and panel members.
-Panel membership for each meeting is published on the website after the funding decisions have been made.
-Further information: https://www.ukri.org/our-work/supporting- healthy-research-and-innovation- culture/equality-diversity-and-inclusion/
+- UKRI-BBSRC ensures that the membership of the panel is diverse and is representative of relevant stakeholders and regions - Everyone involved in the decisionmaking process will receive training in Unconscious Bias to raise awareness of conditions that may impact on their decision-making - UKRI-BBSRC provides briefing to panel members throughout the assessment process about good practice in objective and safeguarding decision making - UKRI-BBSRC ensures that the format, duration and location of the assessment meeting and the venue itself (if face-to-face) are conducive to participation by a diverse range of people - Assessment meetings and interviews are structured and managed to ensure that the approach is consistent with appropriately scheduled breaks - Virtual meetings are arranged using an appropriate platform that can be accessed by all panel members (Teams, Zoom) - Where applicable, UKRI-BBSRC provides a geographic spread of meeting locations as much as possible - Where possible, UKRI-BBSRC aims

+- to have at least 35% of the underrepresented gender on its panels - UKRI-BBSRC is committed to enabling participation for people with alternative work patterns, including reduced working hours - Panel members are asked to inform UKRI-BBSRC if they have any additional needs to enable attendance or participation - UKRI-BBSRC provides regular training and guidance on new or revised ways of working, such as webinars, induction training, one-toone training, Zoom/Teams functionality - UKRI-BBSRC ensures that caring responsibilities are considered when organising panel meetings, for example not scheduling them during school holidays.

-UKRI-BBSRC will review this Equality Impact Assessment (EIA) annually to identify any further actions or interventions that are required to improve the diversity and inclusion
+UKRI-BBSRC will review this Equality Impact Assessment (EIA) annually to identify any further actions or interventions that are required to improve the diversity and inclusion of the sLoLa call.